 Red cabbage or purple cabbage, whatever you call it, this incredibly nutritious and delicious vegetable is one of my favorites lately.

 It goes with almost everything.
-A few of my favorite dishes to pair with this purple cabbage:
+A few of my favorite dishes to pair with this roasted purple cabbage:

 My experience with cabbage growing up was mostly stuffed cabbage rolls or in coleslaw.